venkatsubra01/CS224N-Natural-Language-Processing/a4/README.md

 # CS224N Assignment 4: Neural Machine Translation (NMT)

-This repository contains an implementation of a Neural Machine Translation (NMT) model for Stanford's CS224N course, Homework 4 from Winter 2023 by Venkat Subramanian
+This repository contains an implementation of a Neural Machine Translation (NMT) model for Stanford's CS224N course, Homework 4 from Winter 2023 by Venkat Subramanian.
+I also developed a frontend application to allow users to query the model and retrieve English translations from Mandarin sentences.

 ## Project Structure
 - All coding solutions that I wrote are in the "student" folder